neurodata/ND-Overleaf-template/README.md

 ## Instructions

-Please use this template when startign a new OverLeaf project.
+Please use this template when starting a new OverLeaf project.
 Do not edit the `neurodata.sty` file.
 If you need to add packages/libraries please add them to the `preamble.tex` file.